-How to Switch the Default Version of MariaDB
+How to Switch the Default Version of MySQL/MariaDB

-In certain situations, you may need to upgrade or switch the version of MariaDB to take advantage of new features or security updates.
-This article will detail how to switch the default version of MariaDB in a ServBay environment.
+In some cases, you may need to upgrade or switch the version of MySQL/MariaDB to take advantage of new features or security updates.
+This article will detail how to switch the default version of MySQL/MariaDB in the ServBay environment.
 Here are the specific steps:

 TIP

-The example below will demonstrate migrating from MariaDB 10.11 to MariaDB 11.3
+The following example will use migrating from MariaDB 10.11 to MariaDB 11.3

-Before switching MariaDB versions, it is recommended to back up the existing database to prevent data loss.
-Using the mysqldump
+Before switching the MariaDB version, it is recommended to back up the current database to prevent data loss.
+You can easily back up all databases using the mysqldump

 mysqldump -uroot -p --all-databases --opt > mariadb_backup.sql

-When executing the above command, the system will prompt for the MariaDB root user's password.
-After the backup is complete, you will have a file named mariadb_backup.sql
+When executing the above command, the system will prompt you to enter the root user's password for MariaDB.
+Once the backup is complete, you will find a file named mariadb_backup.sql

 in the current directory.

-2. Install the Required New Version, for Example, MariaDB 11.3
+2. Install the New Version You Want to Use, Such as MariaDB 11.3

-In the ServBay management panel, go to the database management section, select MariaDB, and click to install the required new version (e.g., MariaDB 11.3).
+In the management panel of ServBay, find the database management section, select MariaDB, and click to install the desired new version (for example, MariaDB 11.3).

 After installing the new version, you need to disable the old version to ensure the system uses the new version of MariaDB.
-Find the old version (e.g., MariaDB 10.11) and disable it.
+Find the old version (for example, MariaDB 10.11) and disable it.

-4. Enable the New Version and Confirm the Service is Running Normally
+4. Enable the New Version and Ensure the Service is Running Properly

-After disabling the old version, enable the new version of MariaDB and ensure its service is running correctly.
+After disabling the old version, enable the new version of MariaDB and ensure its service is running properly.

-5. In the Settings Panel, Switch the Default Version from MariaDB 10.11 to MariaDB 11.3, and Click Apply
+5. Switch the Default Version from MariaDB 10.11 to MariaDB 11.3 in the Settings Panel, Click Apply

-Next, switch the default version to the newly installed version in the settings panel.
+Next, you need to switch the default version to the newly installed version in the settings panel.
 Select MariaDB 11.3 and click Apply to apply the changes.

-6. Return to the Service Panel to See that the Default Version is Set Successfully
+6. Go Back to the Service Panel to See the Default Version Has Been Set Successfully

 In the service panel, you should be able to see that the default version has been successfully switched to MariaDB 11.3.

-7. Return to the Command Line and Enter mysql -V
+7. In the Command Line, Enter mysql -V

-Enter the following command in the command line to confirm that the MariaDB version has been successfully switched:
+Enter the following command in the command line to confirm that the MariaDB version has been switched successfully:

 mysql -V

-The output should show that the current MariaDB version is 11.3.2.
+The output should show the current MariaDB version as 11.3.2.

 8. Restore the Database